Rautiania: Paleobiology

 Like other weigeltisaurids, Rautiania individuals were likely able to glide on skin stretched between bony rods which attached to the torso.
 Although no Rautiania specimen preserves these rods, several fossils from this genus do have weight-saving features, as well as adaptations to arboreal life.
-For example, the squamosal bone was had an internal structure with open canals and air pockets, making the large crest quite light for its size.
+For example, the squamosal bone had an internal structure with open canals and air pockets, making the large crest quite light for its size.
 The presence of three sacral vertebrae (rather than two as in most reptiles) likely helped the hip absorb the shock of landing on trees after gliding.
 The lightly-built but strong humerus would have given the animal both better aerial abilities and more flexible climbing abilities.
 The hand proportions are very similar to those of modern climbing lizards and mammals, further supporting the argument that Rautiania and other weigeltisaurids were well-adapted for arboreal life.
 Gliding was likely an adaptation to ease movement between sparse treetops in the upper canopy of forests.